 Sprudge: Sam!
 Talk to us about how Craft Coffee whittles down the roasters you use.

-Sam Lewontin: Man, this Yellow Chartreuse macchiato is serious business.
-Alright, so here’s how it works: we ship 3 coffees a month, but those are chosen out of a batch of roughly 20-30 coffees total, which usually represent around a half a dozen roasters.
-We do some light solicitation of roasters, but for the most part we’re getting a lot of top quality stuff sent to us – the recent coffee we included from Dogwood in Minneapolis is a great example of that.
+Sam Lewontin: Man, this Yellow Chartreuse macchiato is a serious business.
+Alright, so here’s how it works: we ship 3 coffees a month, but those are chosen out of a batch of roughly 20-30 coffees total, which usually represents around a half a dozen roasters.
+We do some light solicitation of roasters, but for the most part, we’re getting a lot of top quality stuff sent to us – the recent coffee we included from Dogwood in Minneapolis is a great example of that.

 Sprudge: So you get the coffees into New York, and then what?

 Sam Lewontin: Well, we get the samples, we cup them, and then we narrow those samples down by choosing the standouts from the “first table”.
 Our favorites wind up on a “second table”, which is where the tough choices are made.
 We cup all of our coffees blind – previously Craft Coffee wasn’t cupping using an evaluative method, but that’s something we started doing around 3 months ago.
-After cupping, we brew our favorite coffees in our lab and choose the ones we think standout and compliment each other.
+After cupping, we brew our favorite coffees in our lab and choose the ones we think stand out and complement each other.

 Sprudge: We’re a huge fan of your tasting notes.
 Are you pulling those notes from cupping, or from brewing, or some kind of metaphysical black magic?

-Sam Lewotin: Our notes come out of a variety of brewing methods, but not from cupping.
+Sam Lewontin: Our notes come out of a variety of brewing methods, but not from cupping.
 My personal favorite method for brewing notes is the Kalita Wave, but we don’t restrict people to one particular brewing method or another.